-- If an international wishes to “transfer” from one employer to another, the new employer must file an H-1B petition for that person before s/he can change jobs and before the new employer may place the individual on payroll.
+- If a foreign national wishes to “transfer” from one employer to another, the new employer must file an H-1B petition for that person before s/he can change jobs and before the new employer may place the individual on payroll.

 H-1B status is position-specific.

 - H-1B status is granted based on the specific terms of the specific position.